 Mince Meat Tarts

 A lot of white sugar is refined using bone char, so it’s technically not vegetarian!
-Look for unrefined sugars for your baking instead.
+Look for unrefined sugars for your baking instead, like this brand.

 Some Wines and Beer

 We hate to be the bearer of bad news, but some wines and beer are filtered with isinglass, a fining product that comes from fish bladders.
 There are still lots of good vegetarian options out there, however, so just get to know your brands.
 Barnivore is a great resource for vegetarian-friendly drinks.